This vegan fruit cake recipe is not your typical fruit cake! It’s moist, naturally sweet, and the perfect holiday cake!

 Spices: Cinnamon and nutmeg are added to give this cake warm flavors.

-Vegan Butter: My favorite vegan butter to use in baking is Earth Balance Vegan baking sticks.
-Instead of butter, you could use coconut oil.
+Vegan Butter: My favorite vegan butter for baking is Earth Balance Vegan baking sticks.

-Change the Dried Fruit: Feel free to use apricots, blueberries, or currants instead of added fruits.
+Change the Dried Fruit: Feel free to use pineapple, apricots, blueberries, prunes, or currants instead of added fruits.

 Soak the Fruit in Brandy: If you’d like to make this an authentic fruit cake with alcohol, soak the dried fruit in brandy overnight before adding it to the cake.
 Then, brush the finished cake with brandy on all sides.